12 High-Protein Grains

 Protein: 4.57 grams per 1-cup serving of sorghum, cooked (17)

 Barley is one of the oldest cultivated grains and is grown in temperate climates globally.
-Although most well known as being the primary grain for producing beer, barley is a hearty high-protein grain with numerous culinary uses.
-Hulled barley, also known as pearl barley, is one of the highest fibre containing high-protein grains; 1/4-cup serving provides 32% of your daily value of fibre, and while barley is not wheat, it does contain gluten.
-Pear barley lends itself well to a number of dishes including soups, stews, risottos, pilafs, salads and stuffings.
+Although most well-known as being the primary grain for producing beer, barley is a hearty high-protein grain with numerous culinary uses.
+Hulled barley, also known as pearl barley, is one of the highest fiber-containing high-protein grains; 1/4-cup serving provides 32% of your daily value of fiber, and while barley is not wheat, it does contain gluten.
+Pear barley lends itself well to a number of dishes including soups, stews, risottos, pilafs, salads, and stuffings.

 Protein: 3.55 grams per 1-cup serving of barley, pearled, cooked (18)